mozilla-releng/relengdocs/explanations/taskcluster/how_tasks_are_triggered.rst

 In `Releng-RFC 36`_ we are trying to enable standard build/test workflows without having to land custom code in a given repository.

-One feature we already support in ci-configuration is ``taskcluster_yml_repo``.
-Before we combined the ci-configuration and ci-admin repos, ci-configuration specified ci-admin as its `taskcluster_yml_project <https://hg.mozilla.org/ci/ci-configuration/file/87e2deddad4df117704e77113aeceff533a5f1d0/projects.yml#l410>`__.
+One feature we already support in fxci-config is ``taskcluster_yml_repo``.
+Before we combined the old ci-configuration and ci-admin repos, ci-configuration specified ci-admin as its `taskcluster_yml_project <https://hg.mozilla.org/ci/ci-configuration/file/87e2deddad4df117704e77113aeceff533a5f1d0/projects.yml#l410>`__.
 We refer to this in the `ciadmin.generate.hg_pushes.make_hook function <https://hg.mozilla.org/ci/ci-configuration/file/7e8c1a39f2b3fb40ca19b0a5da39834fd3f6f32d/src/ciadmin/generate/hg_pushes.py#l20>`__; the `build-decision hg-push cli <https://hg.mozilla.org/ci/ci-configuration/file/7e8c1a39f2b3fb40ca19b0a5da39834fd3f6f32d/build-decision/src/build_decision/cli.py#l52>`__ supports that; the `build_decision.hg_push.build_decision function <https://hg.mozilla.org/ci/ci-configuration/file/7e8c1a39f2b3fb40ca19b0a5da39834fd3f6f32d/build-decision/src/build_decision/hg_push.py#l56>`__ then specifies the ``taskcluster_yml_repo``'s .taskcluster.yml as the URL to use to render the decision task.

 This is pretty great: it's already supported; if you download the ``.taskcluster.yml`` from another repo, you can also clone it and use its ``taskcluster/`` directory; and if we didn't mind multiple template repos, we could create a ``taskcluster_yml_repo`` for every build/test workflow we want to support in a generic way.